Python VISA bindings for GPIB, RS232, and USB instruments

 A PyVISA backend that implements a large part of the “Virtual Instrument Software Architecture” (VISA) in pure Python (with the help of some nice cross platform libraries python packages!).

-PyVISA started as wrapper for the NI-VISA library and therefore you need to install National Instruments VISA library in your system.
+PyVISA started as wrapper for the IVI-VISA library and therefore you need to install a VISA library in your system (National Instruments, Keysight, etc).
 This works most of the time, for most people.
-But NI-VISA is a proprietary library that only works on certain systems.
+But IVI-VISA implementations are proprietary libraries that only works on certain systems.
 That is when PyVISA-py jumps in.

 Starting from version 1.6, PyVISA allows to use different backends.
 These backends can be dynamically loaded.
 PyVISA-py is one of such backends.
 It implements most of the methods for Message Based communication (Serial/USB/GPIB/Ethernet) using Python and some well developed, easy to deploy and cross platform libraries

 VISA and Python